directus-labs/examples/README.md

 ## 📌 Prerequisites

-These examples are frontend only, you will still need a Directus instance running to use them, this can be a [Cloud](https://directus.cloud/) instance, self hosted, or locally by first running the provided [Directus project](./directus) running first before proceeding with examples.
+These examples are frontend only.
+You will still need a Directus instance running to use them.
+This can be a [Cloud](https://directus.cloud/) instance, self hosted, or locally by first running the provided [Directus project](./directus) before proceeding with the examples.

 ## 🔌 Integrations